hmchen47/DataScience/Notes/p01-Bayesian.md

   + sources:
     + elicitation from experts
     + deviation from historical data
-    + the use of 'default' priors to reprsent archetypal positions of ignorance, skepticism and enthusiasm
+    + the use of 'default' priors to represent archetypal positions of ignorance, skepticism and enthusiasm
     + multiple related studied simultaneously analyzed

 + characteristics of prior